guacsec/guac/demo/GraphQL.md

 pip install gql[all]
 ```

+Note:
+- if you are using a shell like `zsh` it will not be able to run the command
+above properly.
+Instead, use a `bash` or `sh` shell.
+- in your system, if you are using pyhton3, you may need to use the `pip3`
+command instead.

 ## GraphQL

 The GUAC graph is queryable using GraphQL.
-(Expand on GraphQL here)
+GraphQL is a query language for APIs
+and a runtime for fulfilling those queries with your existing data.

 > For some background reading, visit https://graphql.org/learn/ .
 Also, the full
 > GUAC schema can be saved with this command: